9 Best Campgrounds at Kings Canyon National Park, CA

 The campground has more than 100 sites, and those closest to the lake offer partial views of the water.
 Facilities include flush toilets, and each site has a picnic table and fire ring.

-Reservations can be made on a rolling date basis six months in advance.
+Reservations can be made six months in advance of your visit on a rolling basis.

 8. Princess Campground